CurveDocs/curve-docs/docs/factory/stableswap-ng/overview.md

     !!!guard "Guarded Method"
         This function is only callable by the `admin` of the contract.

     Function to set/add a new pool implementation.
-Existing implementations can be overritten or additionly implementations at another (not set index) can be added.[^2]
+Existing implementations can be overridden or additional implementations at another (not set index) can be added.[^2]

     [^2]: This only works for `pool_implementations` and `metapool_implementations`.
 For other the implementations, only a single contract can be set.